What Is Dental Bonding?

 Frequently Asked Questions

-Dental bonding can last anywhere from 3 to 10 years or more, depending on factors like oral hygiene and the extent of the bonding.
+Dental bonding typically endures between 3 to 10 years or longer, depending on your oral hygiene and the scope of the bonding work.

-Composite resin used in dental bonding can stain over time, especially if you consume staining beverages like coffee or red wine.
-Regular dental hygiene and cleaning can help prevent staining.
+The composite resin used in dental bonding can stain over time, especially if you regularly consume beverages like coffee or red wine.
+Consistent dental care and cleanings can help minimise staining.

-Yes, you can eat and drink normally after dental bonding.
-However, it’s advisable to avoid hard foods or biting on very hard objects to prevent damage.
+Yes, you can resume your regular eating and drinking habits.
+However, it’s wise to avoid very hard foods or objects to protect your bonded teeth.

-Dental bonding is a relatively quick procedure and can typically be completed in one visit, lasting about 30 minutes to an hour per tooth.
+Dental bonding is a quick, efficient process, usually completed in one visit—approximately 30 minutes to an hour per tooth.

-Dental bonding can be a more affordable and less invasive alternative to veneers for certain cosmetic issues, but it may not be as long-lasting or stain-resistant.
+While dental bonding offers a more affordable and less invasive option for minor cosmetic corrections, it may not be as long-lasting or stain-resistant as veneers.

-Dental insurance may cover dental bonding if it is performed for restorative purposes, such as filling a cavity.
-Cosmetic bonding may not always be covered.
+Dental insurance might cover bonding if it’s used for restorative purposes, such as repairing a cavity.
+Cosmetic bonding, however, is not always covered.